Alexander Zorich: Facts

 As Alexander Zorich, Yana Botsman and Dmitry Gordevsky are the authors of 18 novels, and are very popular in Russia.
 Yana and Dmitry have been writing together since 1991, when they were both first-year university students.
 "Alexander Zorich" has been described as "the most venerable among young writers, or maybe the youngest among venerable Russian writers" (Nasha Fantastika Magazine).

 The first book by Alexander Zorich has never been published.

 "It was a huge (about 150 pages), epic poem about fantasy world of Sarmontazara.
 And we worked on it for about two years.
 From our present-day point of view, it is absolutely terrible.
 But back then we both were confident, that it is much more ingenious than all the Shakespeare's writings.
 Readers often ask us, when will we publish it.
 The only answer we can give is "Never!" (from an interview to "Zerkalo Nedeli" weekly).

 The first published book by Alexander Zorich The Sign of Destruction was published in 1997 and rapidly gained popularity among fans of fantasy worlds.
-A historic novel Charles the Duke dedicated to Charles the Bold, last Duke of Burgundy, gained the title "Best Russian Fiction of 2001" by the "Ex-Libris" book review (Moscow).
+A historic novel Charles the Duke, dedicated to Charles the Bold, last Duke of Burgundy, gained the title "Best Russian Fiction of 2001" by the "Ex-Libris" book review (Moscow).

 Over the years Alexander Zorich has published many verses and short stories in small literature magazines.
 The first large novel by Alexander Zorich saw the light of the day in 1997.
-Since then Zorich has released seven fantasy novels (The Sign of Destruction, The Seed of Wind, The Ways of Starborned, Love and Rule, You Win, The Combat Vehicle of Love, The Light of Nighttime), one cyberpunk novel (The Season of Weapon), the book in the genre of alternate history and its sequel (Charles the Duke, The First Sword of Burgundy), four "classic" science fiction novels (The Consul of Commonwealth and the Tomorrow War trilogy), two fairy tales (Denis Kotik, two related books), one stories collection (Nothing Sacred) and one "cryptohistory" novel (Roman Star) dedicated to Publius Ovidius Naso.
-In fact the only fiction genre Alexander Zorich has never worked in is the horror genre.
+Since then Zorich has released seven fantasy novels (The Sign of Destruction, The Seed of Wind, The Ways of Starborned, Love and Rule, You Win, The Combat Vehicle of Love, The Light of Nighttime), one cyberpunk novel (The Season of Weapon), the book in the genre of alternate history and its sequel (Charles the Duke, The First Sword of Burgundy), four "classic" science fiction novels (The Consul of Commonwealth and the Tomorrow War trilogy), two fairy tales (Denis Kotik, two related books), one story's collection (Nothing Sacred) and one "cryptohistory" novel (Roman Star) dedicated to Publius Ovidius Naso.
+In fact, the only fiction genre Alexander Zorich has never worked in is the horror genre.

 The Tomorrow War trilogy (Tomorrow War, With No Mercy, Moscow Time) brought Zorich the biggest success in the writers' bibliography and became a standard of modern Russian space opera.
 The books of Alexander Zorich are being published by the largest publishing houses in Russia, among them EKSMO and AST (Moscow), Centerpolygraph (Moscow) and Severo-Zapad (Saint-Petersburg).
 Alexander Zorich actively cooperates with the leading Russian fantasy & SF magazines, including "Mir Fantastiki" ("The World of SF&F"), "Esli" ("If"), "Polden" ("Noon"), "Zvezdnaya Doroga" ("Star Trek"), "Nasha Fantastika" ("Our Fiction"), etc.

 Several novels and stories by Alexander Zorich have been translated into Ukrainian and Polish.